 Others can model it for you in themselves, even while in a relationship with them, but they can’t give it to you.

 Of course, you can be in relationships while you heal.
 That too is part of the process.
 But the act of deep self-love is only your own to create and feel.
 And any attempt to get that met from an external source, won’t heal you.

 In healing, you learn what love for self is.
 You learn how to soothe yourself, meet your own needs so that you don’t burden your partner with giving you what we need to give yourself.

 And that becomes the emotional and relational baseline from which you show up.

 I wrote about this in this blog about moms being our first love.

-If this resonates with you and you would like to address in your life, let’s talk about it.
+If this resonates with you, let’s talk about it.
 Book a free consultation with me below.